sidsabh/sidsabh/README.md

 Hey!
-My name is Sid Sabhnani, and I'm a student at UT Austin majoring in Computer Science and Canfield Business Honors.
+My name is Sid Sabhnani, and I'm a student at UT Austin majoring in Honors Computer Science and Canfield Business Honors.

 I am interested in creating machine learning technologies from both a theoretical computer scientist and full-stack software engineering perspective.